rust-lang/google-summer-of-code/proposal-guide.md

 ## How to increase your chance of being accepted?

-You can demonstrate your dedication (and ability) to work on the selected project proposal by contributing something related to it before your project has been accepted.
+You can demonstrate your dedication (and ability) to work on the selected project proposal by contributing something related to it before your proposal is evaluted.
 This can encompass e.g. sending a pull request to the relevant repository, fixing a bug, writing documentation, etc. There is no specific template for these kinds of contributions, and it might not be possible to do for all types of projects.
 You can coordinate with the project mentors to find out if they can suggest some entry-level task for you.

 You can also tell us more about your motivation in your proposal.
 Why did you choose Rust for a GSoC project specifically?
 Do you like the Rust language?
 Is the specific project that you want to work on sympathetic to you for some reason?
 We would like to know!

 ## Don't forget to submit!

 You will need to submit your project proposal through the [Google Summer of Code](https://summerofcode.withgoogle.com/) website.
-Please keep the **deadline** (**2nd April 2024**) in mind, there will be no extensions!
+Please keep the **deadline** (**2nd April 2024**) in mind, as there will be no extensions!

 Good luck! :)